kimh/clojure-by-example/source/index.md

 <br>
 <br>

-There is also `.` notation available. `.` must be placed at the end of class name.
+There is also `.` form available. `.` must be placed at the end of class name.

 ```clojure
 user> (let [current_date (new java.util.Date)]